manticoresoftware/manticoresearch/manual/Installation/Windows.md

 1. Download the [Manticore Search Installer](https://repo.manticoresearch.com/repository/manticoresearch_windows/release/x64/manticore-6.0.0-230206-8de9df201-x64.exe) and run it.
 Follow the installation instructions.
 2. Choose the directory to install to.
 3. Select the components you want to install.
 We recommend installing all of them.
 4. Manticore comes with a preconfigured `manticore.conf` file in [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode).
 No additional configuration is required.
-However, the configuration file has several hardcoded paths, such as `log = C:/manticore/var/log/manticore/searchd.log`, that point to folders inside `C:\manticore`.
-If you install Manticore to a different folder, Manticore will automatically correct these paths on startup, so there's no need to modify them manually.

 ## Installing as a Windows service